 Where to eat the best tapas in Granada

-No visit to Spain is complete without eating your own weight in tapas, right?
-Well, you’re in luck, because Granada is absolutely littered with tapas bars on every single corner.
-From tiny traditional bars and cheap eats to the more extravagant and unusual tapas, this wonderful city has it all.
-Whether you’re craving jamon, croquettes, lomo or even Arabic tapas, we’ve got it all covered in this list of the top tapas bars in Granada.
+Like most of Spain, Granada has a reputation for excellent cuisine.
+At the crossroads between the best of Mediterranean and North African food, you will be certain to find many great gastronomic treasures.
+From the classic tapas bars to the beautiful, historic restaurants with amazing views, from tiny traditional bars and cheap eats to the more extravagant and unusual tapas, this wonderful city has it all.
+Whether you’re craving Jamon, croquettes or even Arabic tapas, we’ve got it all covered in this list of the top tapas bars in Granada.

 Up high in the beautiful Albaicin neighbourhood is this restaurant.
 The crowning highlight is the stunning view of the Alhambra.
 The restaurant also plays a role in perfecting aesthetics.
 With a traditional courtyard, whitewashed walls and beautifully carved wooden rafters.
 These are complemented by the wall art and the stunningly tasteful crockery and cutlery.
 It is a wonderful example of the best of Moorish culture that so influenced the city.
 The food is also artfully served in a contemporary style but truly sticks to its Moorish cuisine roots.
 Prices are going to a bit higher, due to the superb location and atmosphere.
 Pair the splendid food with great local wine and let the ambience soak in.

 Este es nuestro nuevo horario De lunes a sábado cocina abierta en horario ininterrumpido.
 Domingos de 13:30 a 15:30.
 Comer, terulia, sobremesa, reuniones… Ven a disfrutar de este Carmen tan mágico y especial con el sonido del agua de fondo. #miradordemorayma #albayzin #granada #alhambra #sobremesa #tertulia